Tareq905/cloth-image-color-detector/README.md

-# Dress Analyzer API (Cloth Image Classifier & Color Detector)
+# Cloth Image Classifier & Color Detector

 A FastAPI microservice that analyzes garment images using multimodal Large Language Models (LLM Vision) to extract structured fashion attributes such as garment type, gender classification, colors, patterns, and brand identification.